About

 In 2023, a flute I entered in the Musical Echoes Native American Flute and Cultural Festival flute makers competition was awarded first place.

 My objectives are straight forward.
 A flute must play well before any decorations are considered.
-I always try to make a flute that sounds great and looks good.
-A leather flute bag must be durable so it may help protect precious flutes carried within.
-A bag should also be as attractive as possible, to honor those flutes.
+I try to make flutes that sound great and look good.

 My maker’s mark represents my name and so, is only placed on items when I’m personally satisfied with their quality.